This document contains a list of names of Uruguayans arrested in Argentina and imprisoned in Uruguay. The document is not signed.

 This report records that Brazilian exiles in Chile were worried about the disappearance of Edmur Péricles Camargo.
 In response, they handed a document to the Chilean Interior Ministry recounting Camargo’s trajectory and his journey to Montevideo on 16th June 1971 for health reasons.
 Camargo was due to return on 10th July but he had not contacted any of his comrades, who had received information that he had been kidnapped by Argentine and Brazilian police agents and later handed over to the Brazilian authorities.
 There is no signature and only a stamp can be seen at the bottom.

-November 1973, General Sergio Arellano, Commander of the Second Army Division, Left Santiago on a Second Mission at the Request of the Junta Leadership.
+The CIA reports that General Sergio Arellano, Commander of the Second Division of the Chilean Army, has left Santiago on a special mission to Buenos Aires at the request of the Junta leadership.

 This report recounts that Joaquim Pires Cerveira and other Brazilian exiles in Chile suspected that an aeronautics attaché in Buenos Aires was responsible for Edmur Camargo’s disappearance.
 Cerveira was able to get hold of copies of records from the airline LAN-Chile confirming that Camargo had been forced to get off the aeroplane signed by the pilot in Ezeiza.
 This information clarifies doubts as to whether Camargo was actually arrested.
 There is no signature and the document is stamped at the bottom.